egovernments/egov-web-app/web/rainmaker/README.md

 or

-+ Step 2 - if we want to run employee
++ Step 2 - if you want to run employee

 ```
 $ npm run dev:employee